-Links to daily devotionals may be accessed in the panel to the right or at the bottom of the page.
+Daily devotionals may be viewed in the Devotional Booklet; see link to booklet at bottom of page.

 Devotional Booklet and Lection Divina:

 - We recommend you apply the Lectio Divina method when studying these devotionals.